StefanHristov1997/DebugArena/README.md

 </ul>

 # 🚀 About:

-**${\color{orange}Debug}}** is a platform where novice software engineers and experienced professionals can connect with our community, share, and find solutions to their coding problems.
+<span style="color:orange">Debug</span> is a platform where novice software engineers and experienced professionals can connect with our community, share, and find solutions to their coding problems.

 # 💻 Features:
 <ul>